Film censorship in China: 2018 to present

-In March 2018, the Central Committee of the Chinese Communist Party decided its publicity department would centralize the film management, taking that responsibility away from SAPPRFT, the latter of which was renamed National Radio and Television Administration.
+In March 2018, as part of a series of institutional reforms, the Central Committee of the Chinese Communist Party decided its publicity department would centralize the film management, taking that responsibility away from SAPPRFT, the latter of which was renamed National Radio and Television Administration.
 In April 2018, the department formally put up a China Film Administration sign.
 The consequences of this institutional change soon became apparent for industry insiders.
 Instead of resisting the Chinese state, they were induced to collaborate and practice "complicit creativity," which entails concession, reconfiguration, and collusion.

 Indian films were de facto banned from theatrical release in China in 2020 and 2021 due to border skirmishes in addition to the effects of the COVID-19 pandemic.

-On June 11, 2021, the Government of the Hong Kong Special Administrative Region announced that effective that day that it would begin censoring films according to the requirements from Hong Kong national security law, bringing itself more in line with the rest of the country.
+On June 11, 2021, the Government of the Hong Kong Special Administrative Region announced that changes made to Cap 392 Film Censorship Ordinance would be effective that day and it would begin censoring films according to the requirements from Hong Kong national security law, bringing itself more in line with the rest of the country.

 In July 2024, the China Film Administration announced that all short films may only appear at foreign film festivals or exhibitions if they obtain permits for public screenings.